jimmoffitt/developer_advocate.blog/guides/tweet-media.md

-* [] Add: has:images, has:videos
+* [X] Add: has:images, has:videos
 * [] Discussion of url needs: differences between url: and url_contains: (product, token matching)
 * [] Intro to enhanced URL unwinding/filtering, or reference to new page (next steps)?

-Does has:links match on a photo attachment? yes
++ [X] Does has:links match on a photo attachment? yes
-Any differences between Search/PT?
++ [X] Any differences between Search/PT?
-Mention of extended_entities as place to go for any media parsing.
++ [] Mention of extended_entities as place to go for any native media parsing.

 --------------------------
 # Matching on Tweets with photos and videos

 ## Introduction

-More and more frequently, Tweets include including photos, videos and animated GIFs.
+More and more frequently, Tweets include photos, videos and animated GIFs.
 On Twitter there are two ways to share these types of media.
 You can 'attach' media with the Twitter user-interface, or you can include a link to a media hosting platform such as YouTube, Instagram, Flickr, or Vimeo.

 In the early days of Twitter the only way to share media was to include a URL link to content hosted on other sites.
 Starting in August 2011, Twitter users could start 'attaching' photos to Tweets with the user interface.
 In March 2014, up to four photos could be included in a Tweet.
 In June 2016 videos and animated GIFs became supported.
 (To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)
 When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.